Ereiarrus/ComplementsBotPy/README.md

 #### ComplementsBot chat only

 Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

 - !joinme - I will join your channel
 - !leaveme - I will leave your channel
-- !about - Learn all about me
 - !ignoreme - I will never complement you
 - !unignoreme - undo !ignoreme

 #### Channel owner only

-These commands work in any channel I'm in, but must be used by the channel owner:
+These commands must be used by the channel owner in their own channel:

 - !setchance - change how likely it is that person sending message gets complemented; default is 3.33%
 - !addcomplement <complement> - add a custom complement for to your own channel
 - !removecomplement <complement> - remove a complement from your own channel
 - !listcomplements - lists all complements which have been added
 - !setmutettsprefix - the character/string to put in front of a message to mute tts; default is "!"
-- !mutecmdcomplement - mutes tts for complements sent with !complement command; can either be 'true' or 'false', default is 'true'
+- !mutecmdcomplement - mutes tts for complements sent with !complement command;
+  can either be 'true' or 'false', default is 'true'
 - !muterandomcomplement - mutes tts for complements randomly given out; can either be 'true' or 'false', default is 'false'
-- !ignorebots - ignores users whose name ends in 'bot' for random complement; this is the case by default
+- !ignorebots - ignores users whose name ends in 'bot' for random complement;
+  this is the case by default
 - !unignorebots - undo ignorebots; by default, bots are ignored.

 ## About bot and me